nagv/org-management-portal/README.md

     DB_CONNECTION_URL=mongodb://localhost:27017/<<DB Name>>?retryWrites=true&w=majority
 5. Bring up the dev or test instance as per above instructions

 Packages/Modules Used:

-express: |Express is a minimal and flexible Node.js web applicaiton framework the provides a robust set of features for the web and mobile applications
+express: |Express is a minimal and flexible Node.js web application framework the provides a robust set of features for the web and mobile applications
-mongodb: | mongodb provides MongoDB driver and faciliates connectvity from Node application to MongoDB mongoose:| Mongoose is the mongodb Object modeling tool designed to work in asynchornous environment cors : | CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
-         This has been installed with the intention of developing seperate Web application (Angular/React) and consume the Node services
-         As of not, Cors has not been fully utilized for the Demo dotenv : | Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env validator : | Validator faciliates the validation of Javascript object properties.
+mongodb: | mongodb provides MongoDB driver and facilitates connectivity from Node application to MongoDB mongoose:| Mongoose is the mongodb Object modeling tool designed to work in asynchornous environment cors : | CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+This has been installed with the intention of developing separate Web application (Angular/React) and consume the Node services dotenv : | Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env validator : | Validator faciliates the validation of Javascript object properties.
 Explored other validators.
 But, phone Number validation doesn't seems working fine in others.
 So, sticked to this dependecy winston,winston-daily-rotate-file: | These modules provides convininet logging mechanisum with log level and file management for logs http-status-codes : | Provides Constants enumerating the HTTP status codes.
 Based on the Java Apache HttpStatus API
-date-format: | This module is been used ot perform data operations (Converting date to ISODate format) part of storing in DB.
-              I am takeing off Time component while storing the dates in DB
+date-format: | This module is been used to perform data operations (Converting date to ISODate format) part of storing in DB.
+I am taking off Time component while storing the dates in DB

-Dev Dependecies:
+Dev Dependencies:
 jest: | Jest provides complete and ready to set-up JavaScript testing solution.
 This is been used for unit testing
 supertest: |  Supertest provides a high-level abstraction for testing HTTP, while still allowing you to drop down to the lower-level API provided by superagent